Young Men Cowered While Young Women Were Massacred

 He aimed his hunting rifle and started firing.

-Feminist and lesbian activists were quick to exploit this tragedy as a "National Day of Remembrance and Action on Violence Against Women," as if mass murder were an appropriate way to characterize this problem.
+Feminist and lesbian activists were quick to exploit this tragedy as a "National Day of Remembrance and Action on Violence Against Women," as if mass murder were an appropriate way to characterize domestic violence.
 White ribbons remind young women that within all men lurks a serial killer.
-Thus these activists destroy the trust which is at the heart of a woman's love for a man.
+Thus these activists destroy the trust which is at the heart of a woman's love for a man and cause men to abandon them.

 The irony is that the emasculation produced by feminism probably contributed to the tragedy.
 Men used to be protective of women.
-This point was raised recently by Mark Steyn in his review of the film ("Polytechnique") in Maclean's magazine:
+This point was raised recently by Mark Steyn in his review of the film ("Polytechnique") --

 "The defining image of contemporary Canadian maleness is not M Lépine... but the professors and the men in that classroom, who, ordered to leave by the lone gunman, meekly did so, and abandoned their female classmates to their fate--an act of abdication that would have been unthinkable in almost any other culture throughout human history.
 The 'men' stood outside in the corridor and, even as they heard the first shots, they did nothing.
 And, when it was over and [Lepine] walked out of the room and past them, they still did nothing.
 Whatever its other defects, Canadian manhood does not suffer from an excess of testosterone."